-We all speak our own languages within our professional fields.
-It provides clarity, increases the speed of communication and assures we are all on the same page.
+We all speak our different languages within our professional fields.
+Within our respective departments, this provides clarity, increases the speed of communication and assures we are all on the same page.
 But when you’re talking to people outside of the IT profession, it’s helpful to avoid jargon and to use simple expressions to explain your point.
-This doesn’t mean dumbing down your message – nobody likes to be told how to suck eggs.

 One of the most effective communication skills is to simply use plain English and avoid referring to things by their technical names or jargon.

 If you’re communicating in text, include a glossary of technical terms in your document.
-For emails and online messages, link to a glossary on the intranet that can be used as a ready reckoner.
+For emails and online messages, link to a glossary on the intranet that is useful as a ready reckoner.
 Expand acronyms, familiarise technical names and refer to alternative names for things.

 Organise your message

 Often the challenge in communicating complex IT issues is not simply because it is IT, but because it is complex.
-To communicate effectively, add some organisation to your communication skills and your message.
+To communicate effectively, add some organisation to your main points and your message.